RQWorldblender/Goldleaf/README.md

 - shchmue for the system to get tickets from system save data without breaking anything, found in [Lockpick](https://github.com/shchmue/Lockpick).

 - WerWolv for the help with custom exception handling, avoiding those frustrating fatals.

+- blawar for the NSZ support, from his fork [GoldBricks](https://github.com/blawar/goldbricks).

 - Translators: [unbranched](https://github.com/unbranched) and [exelix](https://github.com/exelix11) for Italian, [tiliarou](https://github.com/tiliarou), [FuryBaguette](https://github.com/FuryBaguette) and GOffrier#9688 for French, and [LoOkYe](https://github.com/lookye) and C4Phoenix for German.